JR RESIDENCIES FOR THE YIDDISHLAND PAVILION AT THE 61ST VENICE BIENNALE

 Jewish Renaissance announces a new short-term residency programme for UK Jewish Artists hosted by the Yiddishland Pavilion in collaboration with Venezia Contemporanea and La Storta.
 This residency programme grows out of Yiddishland Pavilion’s ongoing work at and beyond the Venice Biennale and Jewish Renaissance's Artist Development Scheme.

-Yiddishland Pavilion creates a non-national space for diaspora Jewish artists to engage in artistic research, dialogue, and experimentation.
+Yiddishland Pavilion is a conceptual, non-national pavilion unfolding its activities alongside the Venice Biennale and online.
+It creates a platform for diaspora Jewish artists to engage in artistic research, dialogue, and experimentation.
 These residencies form part of YP’s broader Biennale presence as, during the residency, the third iteration of the Yiddishland Pavilion will be on view, offering the artist direct proximity to the exhibition and its curatorial framework.

 Jewish Renaissance is the UK's leading Jewish arts quarterly, offering a fresh perspective on Jewish heritage to a global audience.
 As well as showcasing the best of Jewish culture in our reporting, JR offers regular opportunities for deepening engagement with international Jewish life through online and in person events, short breaks and tours.